Skip to main content

 #

-The fix is straightforward: validate the URL’s origin before fetching it.
-The validation logic already exists in the codebase — it just runs in the wrong order.
+The fix is straightforward: validate the URL origin before fetching.
+The validation logic already exists in the codebase, just in the wrong order.

 Research and writeup by @felixbillieres (elliot_belt)